-Work towards identifying work place stressors and through risk assessment processes endeavour to eliminate stress, or where this is not possible, reduce and control the risks from stress Regularly conduct reviews of the risk assessments

-Consult with employees on issues relating to the prevention of work place stress Ensure that employees affected by stress, either work-related or external, have access to confidential counselling employee concerned should be reassessed, if risks remain unsustainable by the employee, it may be necessary to reassign them to duties, or other work, where the risks are assessed as tolerable.

-Ensure all managers and supervisors are trained in good staff management practices Provide adequate resources to managers to enable them to implement the Town Council's stress management strategy
+- Work towards identifying work place stressors and through risk assessment processes endeavour to eliminate stress, or where this is not possible, reduce and control the risks from stress. - Regularly conduct reviews of the risk assessments. - Sonsult with employees on issues relating to the prevention of work place stress. - Ensure that employees affected by stress, either work-related or external, have access to confidential counselling. - managers and supervisors are trained in good staff management practices. - Provide adequate resources to managers to enable them to implement the Town Council's stress management strategy.

 All employees will be informed that should they be experiencing unreasonable stress, which they consider to be work related, then they should raise their concerns with the Town Clerk, who will instigate the grievance procedure.
-Once actions to reduce stress risk have been implemented, the
+Once actions to reduce stress risk have been implemented, the employee concerned should be reassessed, if risks remain unsustainable by the employee, it may be necessary to reassign them to duties, or other work, where the risks are assessed as tolerable.